 Sado Island moves to its own beat

-Just off the coast of Niigata Prefecture lies the island of Sado.
+Just off the coast of Niigata Prefecture lies Sado Island.
 It’s not the most well-known island in Japan’s archipelago–I personally hadn’t heard about it until recently despite living in Japan for four years.
 That was my loss.

 Thanks to this swirling concoction of inbound entertainment, Sado has developed a strong culture of performance art.
 To this day, Sado retains a strong love of Noh theater, with more than 30 stages on the island.
 But it isn’t Noh that the island is well known for today.